Thomas has skirmished with his fair share of untamed lawns and wants to help others successfully overcome the daunting task.

-Scarify the Lawn
+3. Scarify (or Score) the Lawn

 Alternatively, if you have a really large garden, you can hire a machine that will do the job for you.

-Deal With Drainage
+4. Deal With the Drainage

-If you have any area in the lawn that is persistently wet, prod it over with a fork, and then brush sand into the lawn to fill holes and create drainage.
+If you have any area in your lawn that is persistently wet, prod it over with a fork, and then brush sand into the lawn to fill holes and create drainage.
 You can speed this process up by renting machines to do it, but the machines work the same way.
 All you are doing is adding drainage holes to the lawn.

-Feeding the Lawn
+5. Feed the Lawn

-Reseeding the Lawn
+6. Reseed the Lawn

 After you have done all this, the lawn may look pretty bad for a while.
-But it will start to grow back, and you will be amazed how rapidly it begins to look like a well-maintained lawn.
+Thankfully, it will start to grow back, and you will be amazed how rapidly it begins to look like a well-maintained lawn.
 After that, all you have to do to keep the lawn serviceable is mow it regularly.